Visual-Stylecop/Visual-StyleCop/README.md

 # StyleCop
-Copy of StyleCop (andyr) from stylecop.codeplex.com for visual studio 2015
+Copy of StyleCop (andyr) from stylecop.codeplex.com for visual studio 2015 without resharper

 I am cleaning the solution and it should be easier to work than previous version.
 No command lines only visual studio 2015 and GitHub.